Pools in Chia— November 10, 2020

 TL;DR We don’t have pooling fully implemented yet but are building in hooks to make two approaches to farmer pools work well in the future.

 We’re approaching pooling support in Chia with caution because they’re a large potential source of centralization in a system which we’re designing to be as decentralized as possible.
 That said, there are some real benefits to pools: They smooth out farming rewards, especially for small farmers, and they can ensure that good timelord infrastructure is being run.
 Even so, we recommend that farmers self-pool and have taken steps to make self-pooling as painless as possible.
 Additionally, in our new consensus algorithm there are 32 times as many reward events per day as there are in Bitcoin.
-With 4608 chances to win 1 chia each day, we think that even small farmers with self pools will be able to win rewards over reasonable time frames in the early months of mainnet.
+With 4608 chances to win 2 chia each day, we think that even small farmers with self pools will be able to win rewards over reasonable time frames in the early months of mainnet.
 (Updated February 2021 to modify that it will be 4608 chances to win 2 chia each day.)

 That said, it does make sense to use pools in some circumstances so we’re building in hooks for them with certain intended protocols in mind.
 First and foremost, even when a winning farmer is using a pool, they themselves are the ones who make the transaction block - not the pool.
 The decentralization benefits of this policy are obvious.
 To maximize the attractiveness and stability of this method, all the transaction fees generated by a block go to the farmer who found it and not to the pool.